Community Action Organization of Erie County and Buffalo assistance programs.

 In general, CAOEC’s emergency assistance funds are disbursed to help pay the rent and utilities, maintain basic shelter, provide medical attention or essential nutrition.
 Funds can also help people obtain clothing necessary for protection against the cold winter weather.
 The resources available in Buffalo and the county include.

 - Pantries for Food, Clothing, Furniture and Personal Care Items.
+Find more information on free food pantries in Erie County.

-- Volunteer Income Tax Preparation and CASH Financial Literacy Training
+- Volunteer Income Tax Preparation and CASH Financial Literacy Training.

 - Referral Network, Community Outreach and Intake.
 This will refer residents with available services that are available throughout Buffalo and also Erie County.